Planetary Desert around Compact Binaries: Dynamical Instability Triggered by Resonance-Induced Eccentricity Excitation: Conclusion and discussion

 \section{Conclusion and discussion}

 We have studied the evolution and survival of planets around stellar binaries that undergo orbital decay via the tidal dissipation.
 An eccentric binary experiencing tidal decay can excite the orbital eccentricities of surrounding planets through apsidal precession resonance.
 Once a planet acquires substantial eccentricity, its elongated orbit crosses those of neighboring planets, triggering planet-planet scatterings.
 This process initiates a ``chain reaction", which greatly destabilize the orbits of planets that do not experience eccentricity excitation directly, leading to planet collision or ejection.
 By performing a series of numerical integrations, we show that the mutual gravitational interactions in multi-planet systems play a major role in amplifying a localized instability due to resonant eccentricity-excitation into a system-wide catastrophe.
 Our results suggest that this dynamical process can clear out the inner regions of planetary systems around binaries, thereby helping to explain the observed ``planetary desert" around compact binaries with orbital period less than $\sim$7 days.
+While planet–planet interactions alone can eventually destabilize planetary systems around a single star, this process typically requires very long timescales \citep[e.g.,][]{Hansen 2020,Wei 2021,Faridani 2022}.
+Our study shows that the presence of a stellar binary dramatically accelerates this instability in multi-planet systems.